dzarsh/DivyaZahraSabhira/README.md

 <br />
 <br />

-Hi, I am Divya Zahra Sabhira, a Full-Time Undergraduate Student 🚀 from Bogor, currently, I'm studying at 🙍🏽‍♂️ Telkom University as an Informatics Student.
+Hi, I am Divya Zahra Sabhira, a Full-Time Undergraduate Student 🚀 from Bogor, currently, I'm studying at Telkom University as an Informatics Student🧕🏻.
 I am very interested to learn more about codes.
 I also enjoy to read comics, play games, and watch series.